-Note: This English translation is for reference purposes only and is based on an original document submitted to the Tokyo Stock Exchange in Japanese.
+Note: This English translation is for reference purposes only and is based on an original document submitted to the Tokyo Stock Exchange on July 7, 2016, in Japanese.
 In the event of any discrepancy between the Japanese original and this English translation, the original shall prevail.
 Ube Industries assumes no responsibility for this translation or for any direct, indirect or other form of damages arising from the translation.